Laura Ingalls Wilder

 The Laura Ingalls Wilder Historic Home and Museum

 I visited the museum in the summer several years ago and thoroughly enjoyed my visit.
 From standing on the farmhouse porch and taking in the view of rolling green hills, to seeing Laura’s writing desk, it was utterly memorable.
 Another aspect of the home which struck me was how it was custom built for two people of short stature!
 Original items inside the home such as magazines, homemade furniture, and dishes were also a delight to see.
-The museum and gift shop were quite new and beautifully designed for optimum enjoyment.
+The museum and gift shop were beautifully designed for optimum enjoyment.

 Other Local Attractions

 The Wilder museum grounds have a vegetable and flower garden planted with heirloom seeds in a manner typical of the time period.
 It turns out that the nearby Baker Creek Seed Company donated their efforts and seeds to create the garden.
 Both days I visited the museum, I made a point of driving to the nearby Baker Creek Seed Company to have lunch.
 Amazingly, they offer a delicious homemade, vegan, farm-to-table lunch featuring vegetables grown in their gardens, and for a donation rather than a set price.
 Check the Baker Creek Seed Company website for exact times.